prodriguezsosa/conText/vignettes/quickstart.md

 functions. `data` must be a quanteda tokens object with covariates stored as document variables (`docvars`).
 We next specify a formula consisting of the target word of interest, e.g. “immigration” and the set of covariates.
-To use all covariates in `data`, we can speficy `immigration ~ .`. `formula` can also take vectors of target words e.g. `c("immigration", "immigrants") ~ party + gender` and phrases e.g. `"immigration reform" ~ party + gender` – place phrases in quotation marks.
+To use all covariates in `data`, we can specify `immigration ~ .`.
+Note that `formula` can also take vectors of target words e.g. `c("immigration", "immigrants") ~ party + gender` and phrases e.g. `"immigration reform" ~ party + gender` – place phrases in quotation marks.